 - It appears to the court that there is some other good reason why the judgment should be set aside or varied; or the defendant should be allowed to defend the claim.

-- Whether there has been any delay in relation to the application to set aside (this is a crucial factor that has become increasingly relevant in recent years.
-If you are a defendant faced with a default judgment that you feel was granted in error, it is imperative that you apply to have it set aside as soon as possible.
-Failing to act promptly can prove fatal to your prospects of success).
+- Whether there has been any delay in the application to set aside (this is a crucial factor that has become increasingly relevant in recent years; as such, if you are a defendant faced with a default judgment that you feel was granted in error, it is important that you apply to have it set aside as soon as possible.
+Failing to act promptly can prove fatal to your prospects of success)

-- Whether the claimant (you if you are the party who has had a default judgment granted in your favour) is likely to suffer any prejudice if the default judgment is set aside.
+- Whether the claimant (you if you are the party who has had a default judgment granted in your favour) is likely to suffer any prejudice, in the event that the default judgment is set aside.

-As with all litigation proceedings overseen by the court, the overriding objective is of paramount importance.
+As with all litigation proceedings overseen by the court, the objective is very important.
 In other words, the court has to bear in mind the duty to manage cases justly and at proportionate cost.

-It’s worth highlighting here that there may be a crossover with the court’s powers to grant relief from sanctions, and therefore it is always advisable to seek legal support if your situation falls within the discretionary remit of the court.
+It’s worth highlighting here that there may be a crossover with the court’s powers to grant relief from sanctions, but this is beyond the scope of this note and therefore it is always advisable to seek legal support if your situation falls within the discretionary remit of the court.

 Which party has to prove that there is a real prospect of successfully defending the claim?